A Khmer Village in Cambodia

 Andrew C. Mertha

 Andrew Mertha is Professor of Government at Cornell University.
-He is the author of Brothers in Arms, also from Cornell.
+He is the author of Brothers in Arms and China's Water Warriors.

 China's Water Warriors